 I forgot…this is America, so apparently, this is fat…

 The other day I saw an episode about a villain that was performing some sort of love spell on people, resulting in immediate and random pairings of characters– just whoever they happened to be standing next to at the moment.
-Granted, it was always a perfectly even ration of male to female characters– no sexually ambiguous pairings on this show!– But that didn’t stop Daphne from pointing out, in a shocked
+Granted, it was always a perfectly even ratio of male to female characters– no sexually ambiguous pairings on this show!– But that didn’t stop Daphne from pointing out, in a shocked

 and appalled voice, the fact that “nerds” and “cool people” were suddenly in love!
 Eeek!
 The humanity!